FAQ

 I am a literary and/or film agent currently building my list.
 You’re already repped, though, right?

-Actually, no. Given my agency background, I pitched my first two nonfiction books myself, but the next one is a YA novel and will need the guiding hand of a pro. 😉 Please reach out!
+Actually, no. Given my agency background, I pitched my first two nonfiction books myself, but the next one is a coming-of-age novel and will need the guiding hand of a pro. 😉 Please reach out!

 Tell me a random fun fact.